 AFABC offers our support to CHOICES’s staff and affected families through this difficult transition.
-Our family development team offers free and confidential supports to all adoptive families, including waiting families.
+Our family support team offers free and confidential supports to all adoptive families, including waiting families.
 For general adoption information and support, call us at 1-877-ADOPT-07.
-For more intensive support needs, call our Adoption Counselling line at 1-866-902-7330.
-See www.bcadoption.com/support for more information on all of the support services available to families.
+See www.bcadoption.com/support for more information on our support programs.

 BURNABY – November 5, 2018 – This November, several BC landmarks will go green to shed light on adoption.
 On November 9th and 16th BC locations – including the BC Legislature Building, BC Place, the Royal BC Museum, Canada Place, and Vancouver City Hall– will help us illuminate the message that adoptive families make great families, and will shine a light on the reality that hundreds of BC kids in foster care are still waiting for an adoptive family.

 Adoption Awareness Month is proclaimed every November in BC to draw attention to the number of children and teens who are waiting for permanent homes through adoption, guardianship, or a kinship placement.

 Nearly 1,400 kids have been adopted from government care in the past five years, but there is still an ongoing need for more adoptive families – particularly, Indigenous families and families willing to take on larger sibling groups, teens, or children with significant special needs.